NativeScript/plugins/packages/background-http/README.md

 - The file must be accessible from your app.
 This may require additional permissions (e.g. access documents and files on the device).
 - The URL must not be blocked by the OS.
 Android Pie or later devices require TLS (HTTPS) connection by default and will not upload to an insecure (HTTP) URL.

-### Handle upload events
+### Handle upload task events

 Both `uploadFile()` and `multipartUpload()` initiate and return a [Task](#task-object) instance.

-After the upload task is initiated, you can monitor its progress using the following events:
+After the upload task is initiated, you can monitor its progress using the following events.

+For more information about the events objects, see [Task events](#task-events).

 ```JavaScript
 task.on("progress", progressHandler);